bsc-wdc/jupyter-extension/docs/source/pycompss_jupyter_kernel/start_stop.rst

 When the user clicks the 'Start IPyCOMPSs' button, the kernel will start the PyCOMPSs runtime with the values that the parameters had in that precise moment and the pop-up will be closed.
-If the environment variable ``COMPSS_RUNNING_IN_SC`` is set, clicking this button will also cause the kernel to start the worker processes.
+If the environment variable ``COMPSS_RUNNING_IN_SC`` is set to true, clicking this button will also cause the kernel to start the worker processes.

 .. warning::
     Do not start the PyCOMPSs runtime if it is already running, this may cause some